Under the Sea: Live and stage versions

 The song makes an appearance on the Disney Cruise Line shows "Disney Dreams: An Enchanted Classic" on the Disney Magic and Wonder, as well as in "The Golden Mickeys" on the Disney Dream.
+The song was also performed by the Resonanz Children's Choir during the When You Wish Upon a Star concert in 2019, accompanied by the Jakarta Concert Orchestra conducted by Avip Priatna.

 In 2007, the Broadway musical version used this as the featured production number, with the role of Sebastian played by Tituss Burgess.
-For Burgess, a tenor (unlike the baritone Wright), the key of the song was raised from B-flat to D. In the Original Broadway Cast, the placing of the song was also moved to after the scene in which King Triton destroys Ariel's collection of "human stuff".
+For Burgess, a tenor (unlike the baritone Wright), the key of the song was raised from B-flat to D. On the Original Broadway Cast Recording, the placing of the song was also moved to after the scene in which King Triton destroys Ariel's collection of "human stuff".
 Later in some local productions after the Broadway production closed, the placing of the song is the same as it was in the original film.
 The key was lowered slightly to the key of C (in which Ashman and Menken recorded their initial demos for The Little Mermaid).
+A reprise of the song was also featured in the Broadway musical.